 - BA, Carleton University

-Marc-Andre Pigeon is not currently accepting applications from prospective MPP or PhD students.
+Marc-Andre Pigeon is not accepting applications from new PhD or MPP for September 2023.

 - Ontario Graduate Scholarship, Ottawa University Admissions, and Ottawa University Excellence Scholarships, Social Sciences and Humanities Research Council (SSHRC) Scholarship.

 - “Did the Clinton Rising Tide Raise all Boats?
 Job Opportunity for the Less Skilled,” Journal of Economic Issues, Volume XXXIV, No. 4, (December 2000, co-authored with L. Randall Wray).

 - "Can Penal Keynesianism Replace Military Keynesianism?
 An Analysis of Society's Newest 'Solution" for the Hard to Employ and a Proposal for a More Humane Alternative," Social Justice, 27 (Summer 2000, co-authored with L. Randall Wray).

 - “Canadian Credit Union Perspectives on Marketplace Lending: New Approaches from Day One,” Filene Research Institute (with Indie Madar and Sean Goebey, University of Waterloo), fall 2017.